cdktf/cdktf-provider-googlebeta/docs/googleComputeForwardingRule.java.md

 If 'IPAddress' is specified, this value must be equal to the networkTier of the Address.
 Possible values: ["PREMIUM", "STANDARD"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.72.1/docs/resources/google_compute_forwarding_rule#network_tier GoogleComputeForwardingRule#network_tier}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.73.0/docs/resources/google_compute_forwarding_rule#network_tier GoogleComputeForwardingRule#network_tier}

+---

+##### `noAutomateDnsZone`<sup>Optional</sup> <a name="noAutomateDnsZone" id="@cdktf/provider-google-beta.googleComputeForwardingRule.GoogleComputeForwardingRule.Initializer.parameter.noAutomateDnsZone"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+This is used in PSC consumer ForwardingRule to control whether it should try to auto-generate a DNS zone or not.

+Non-PSC forwarding rules do not use this field.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.73.0/docs/resources/google_compute_forwarding_rule#no_automate_dns_zone GoogleComputeForwardingRule#no_automate_dns_zone}

 ---